ibm-cloud-docs/vmwaresolutions/services/managing_mcms.md

 2. Scroll down to the **Services** section, and then click **Managed Services for VMware Workload Transformation** on the **Professional Services** card.
 3. On the Managed Services for VMware Workload Transformation page, in the **Engage Managed Services for VMware Workload Transformation Pre-Sales** box, click **Request a consultation**.

-  A Managed Services for VMware Workload Transformation representative will contact you by using your {{site.data.keyword.cloud_notm}} contact information to help you with the solution that you need.
+  An {{site.data.keyword.vmwaresolutions_short}} representative will contact you by using your {{site.data.keyword.cloud_notm}} contact information to help you with the solution that you need.

 ## Related links
 {: #managing_mcms-related}